duderstadt-lab/mars-docs/examples/fret.md

 \gamma = \frac{b - 1}{a + b + 1}
 \end{equation}$$

 Once the values of $\beta$ and $\gamma$ have been calculated, the fully corrected E and S values can be calculated.
-To do so, first F<sub>D|D</sub> and F<sub>A|A</sub> are calculated, then added to the archive, followed by the calculation of E and S. Download [script 7](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Full%20Analysis%20-%20lo%20follow%20along%20example/Scripts/Script7_beta_gamma_correction.groovy) and run on the archive to obtain these values.
-Note that these values are extremely sensitive to outliers and will have low significance when used on datasets with a low number of data points.
-Alternatively, an adjusted [script 7](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Full%20Analysis%20-%20lo%20follow%20along%20example/Scripts/Script7_fixed.groovy) is available in the repository where both a=1 and b=1 thereby effectively omitting this correction step.
+To do so, first F<sub>D|D</sub> and F<sub>A|A</sub> are calculated, then added to the archive, followed by the calculation of E and S. Note that these values are extremely sensitive to outliers and will have low significance when used on datasets with a low number of data points.

 $$\begin{equation}